iceton/docker-ikev2-vpn-server/README.md

 Forked from https://github.com/gaomd/docker-ikev2-vpn-server.

-Container based on Ubuntu v20.04, openssl, strongswan
+Container based on Debian 11, OpenSSL, strongSwan

 When the container is created, a shared secret is generated for authentication.
 No certificate, username, or password is required.